 The tunnel is fascinating, and I enjoyed exploring it, even though it is a little eerie being down there by yourself.

-Make sure to walk all the way out to the end of the tunnel as you can see the exterior facade which is super unique.
+Make sure to walk all the way out to the end of the tunnel so you can see the exterior facade, which is unique.

-After that head back up the elevator and out of the museum.
-All in all, this is a cool spot with not a lot to see currently, but which should be on your list for all of the history it provides.
+After that, head back up the elevator and out of the museum.
+All in all, this is an interesting spot with not a lot to see currently.
+It should be on your list for when the renovations are complete, so that you can experience the history yourself.
 Let me know if you have been in the comments and what you thought.